Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

 \begin{dfn} A unital regular poly-bicategory $X$ is \emph{tensor 0-representable} if it satisfies any of the equivalent conditions of Theorem \ref{thm:0representable}. \end{dfn}

-Instantiating all the definitions in $\coo{X}$, we obtain dual notions of \emph{par units} $\bot_x: x \to x$, \emph{par divisible 1-cells}, and \emph{par 0-representability}; the dual of Theorem \ref{thm:0representable}, that the existence of par units is equivalent to the existence of enough par divisible cells, holds.
+Instantiating the definitions in $\coo{X}$, we obtain dual notions of \emph{par units} $\bot_x: x \to x$, \emph{par universal 1-cells}, and \emph{par 0-representability}; the dual of Theorem \ref{thm:0representable}, that the existence of par units is equivalent to the existence of enough par universal cells, holds.

 \begin{dfn} A regular poly-bicategory $X$ is \emph{tensor representable} if it is tensor 0-representable and tensor 1-representable; it is \emph{par representable} if it is par 0-representable and par 1-representable.